Amazon DynamoDB is a fully managed NoSQL database service, built for highly scalable systems.

 DynamoDB Streams enable event-driven programming with AWS Lambda to define triggers in order to augment your database behavior or implement 3rd-party integrations.

-In this Lab, you will learn how to process batches of DynamoDB updates with a Lambda Function.
+In this hands-on lab, you will learn how to process batches of DynamoDB updates with a Lambda Function.
 As a simple example, Python is used to create and sync generated fields.
 The same mechanism could be used to store operations logs, send SNS notifications, synchronize 3rd-party services, or any custom logic.

-Upon completion of this Lab you will be able to:
+Upon completion of this lab, you will be able to:

 May 11th, 2022 - Updated the instructions and screenshots to reflect the latest UI